la-serene/English-German-Translation-System/README.md

 # Usage

-After replacing the `____` with the source English sentence and running the command, the translation will be printed in console.
+After replacing the `____` with the source English sentence and running the command, the translation should be printed in console.

 ```